freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/build-a-tribute-page-project/build-a-tribute-page.md

 assert(heightValue === 'auto')
 ```

-Your `#image` should be centered within its parent
+Your `#image` should be centered within its parent.

 ```js
 // taken from the testable-projects repo